-- Gold Line Folsom-15 service accounts for \$2.76 million of the total and would generate 117,599 new passenger boardings, at a rate of \$19.01 per passenger. - Folsom Bus Service Changes would result in net savings of approximately \$144,000 per year, but are expected to nevertheless generate an additional 13,000 passenger boardings per year. - SacRT Bus Evening Service Improvements to six other SacRT bus routes total approximately \$459,000 per and are expected both to generate approximately 65,000 new passenger boardings, at a rate of \$7.06 per boarding. - #33 Dos Rios Improvements to Route 33 would cost approximately \$54,000 per year and generate approximately 3,900 new passenger boardings, at a rate of approximately \$14 per passenger, but be supported by \$49,285 per year of grant funds, for a net cost of \$4,538 per year. - UCDMC Elk Grove Express Two new trips are proposed, to be funded 100 percent by UC Davis Health. - ACE Airport Express Approval of the proposed plan would authorize staff to develop a cost-sharing agreement under which SJRRC would fund 100 percent of operating cost and four new buses, for new service to be introduced in 2027.
+- Gold Line Folsom-15 service accounts for \$2.94 million of the total and would generate 179,347 new passenger boardings, at a rate of \$16.41 per passenger. - Folsom Bus Service Changes would result in net savings of approximately \$144,000 per year, but are expected to nevertheless generate an additional 13,000 passenger boardings per year. - SacRT Bus Evening Service Improvements to six other SacRT bus routes total approximately \$405,000 per and are expected both to generate approximately 51,000 new passenger boardings, at a rate of \$7.94 per boarding. - #33 Dos Rios Improvements to Route 33 would cost approximately \$54,000 per year and generate approximately 3,900 new passenger boardings, at a rate of approximately \$14 per passenger, but be supported by \$49,285 per year of grant funds, for a net cost of \$4,538 per year. - UCDMC Elk Grove Express Two new trips are proposed, to be funded 100 percent by UC Davis Health. - ACE Airport Express Approval of the proposed plan would authorize staff to develop a cost-sharing agreement under which SJRRC would fund 100 percent of operating cost and four new buses, for new service to be introduced in 2027.

-The effective date would be August 25, 2024 for all changes, except the #137 UCDMC Elk Grove Express changes, which would be implemented in April 2024, and the new ACE Airport Express route, which is expected to launch in 2027.
+The effective date would be August 25, 2024 for all changes, except the #137 UCDMC Elk Grove Express changes, which would be implemented in April 2024, the new ACE Airport Express route, which is expected to launch in 2027, and the new Gold Line service, which will open upon completion of construction and other required projects, potentially as early as July 1, 2024.

 Section II of this report, the Title VI service equity analysis, analyzes the effects of the proposed changes on minority and low-income populations.
-Following a public review period of at least 30 days, staff expects to present a revised and final version of this plan the SacRT Board on March 11, 2024 for adoption.